 “The guy’s voice started to get on my nerves.
 I don’t know why; maybe he’s a little too acrobatic” — this was the first time that Richards uttered words of disdain about Led Zep all the way back in 1969 in an interview conducted with Rolling Stone and, as the years have passed, his opinion on Plant’s talents haven’t changed for the better.

 With Page collaborating with The Stones some years after these initial remarks, it’s clear that Richards has always admired his talents even if he hated his band.
 The Stones guitarist went as far in his praise of Page on one occasion as stating: “To me, Led Zeppelin is Jimmy Page if you wanna cut the story short.”

-He then continued: “At the same time, Plant was exuberant, Robert is exuberant to be an LV(lead vocalist) but he’s very much in that English mode of LV’s like Roger Daltrey, with the fringes, microphones blah blah like you’re Rod Stewart’s or even Mick Jagger’s — they all seem to copy each other a bit.”
+He then continued with a similar venom: “At the same time, Plant was exuberant, Robert is exuberant to be an LV(lead vocalist) but he’s very much in that English mode of LV’s like Roger Daltrey, with the fringes, microphones blah blah like you’re Rod Stewart’s or even Mick Jagger’s — they all seem to copy each other a bit.”

 His somewhat harsh statements over the years about Zeppelin in the press have not affected his relationship with Page, however, who he counts as a friend.
 It’s worth mentioning that the Led Zep member isn’t particularly lamented by Richards’ dislike of his former band either.

 “Keith can say what he wants.
 He’s Keith Richards.
 I think he’s done some amazing work.
 I respect his playing,” Page told Classic Rock.
 “And he has a solo album out.
 But if I was promoting a new album, would I be more caustic?
 The answer is… no. I’m not sure what he means by calling Led Zeppelin hollow.
 I think he’s got his tongue in his cheek.
 What we did was really cool.”